diem/client-sdks/CONTRIBUTING.md

 # Contributing to SDKs

-Each language's SDK has it's own codebase, they welcome contributions too.
+Each language's SDK has it's own codebase.
+Contributions are welcome.

-Please check issues in the SDK codebase, pick one or create one for the feature you'd like to work on.

-Please put a link to the feature specification docuemnt in the issue description if you created new issue, for example: https://github.com/diem/client-sdk-python/issues/202.
+Before you start work on a new feature, please check the project's issues.
+Pick one and comment on the open issue.
+You can also create a new issue for the feature you'd like to work on.
+Please put a link to the feature specification document in the issue description when creating a new issue, for example: https://github.com/diem/client-sdk-python/issues/202.

 ## Contributor License Agreement (CLA)